maldorne/maldorne.org/web/source/_posts/2023/03/01/issue-tracker.md

 ![issue-tracker](./issue-tracker/issue-tracker.png)

-The packages adds its own command `issues`, where you can list, close, remove or open issues.
+The package adds its own command `issues`, where you can list, close, remove or open issues.

 We can create new issues automatically, i.e. when a shop cannot load an item: